Kapoorlabs-paris/BTrackMate/README.md

 Now input your raw image, instance segmentation image in 2D + t or 3D + t and optionally mask image in this [notebook](https://github.com/kapoorlab/BTrackMate/blob/main/PythonTools/BTrackMateLocalization.ipynb).
 This notebok creates a csv file of cell attributes required by the Fiji tracker.

-After creating a csv file that starts with Fiji{filename}.csv start Fiji, load Raw image and select BTrack - > XYZT tracker plugin
+After creating a csv file that starts with Fiji{filename}.csv start Fiji, load Raw image and select Plugins - > Tracking - > BTrackMate

 Load the input Raw image (you can skip loading the segmentation and mask image if you did step 4)